The Role of Confounders and Linearity in Ecological Inference: A Reassessment: Empirical Validation

-The Republican preference of racial groups in this data indeed differs systematically by the urbanicity of the precinct.
-Voters near urban areas are systematically less Republican than distant areas, consistent with \citet{rodden2019cities} and \citet{kuriwaki2024geography}.
-However, the degree of Republican registration among Black voters is constant.
-Moreover, the relationship between distance and the parameter appears nonlinear for White and Hispanic voters.
+What sort of confounding does the inclusion of covariates help solve?
+One potential confounder is the urbanicity of an area.
+Urbanicity is clearly correlated with the prevalence of a racial group.
+If urbanicity is also correlated with how Democratic the White voters in that region are, for example, estimates will be biased.
+In Figure~\ref{fig-nc3}, we operationalize urbanicity as the distance from the center of a large city \autocite[as in][]{rodden2019cities} or a R1 university, and show its relationship with the parameter of interest.
+The Republican preference of racial groups indeed differs systematically by the urbanicity of the precinct.
+White and Hispanic voters in the urban core are systematically less Republican than in distant areas.
+Moreover, the relationship is nonlinear in the distance metric.
 This suggests that allowing covariates to enter the model in a flexible functional form as we do with \texttt{seine}'s bases is important.
 The limited impact of the covariate in Figure~\ref{fig-nc2} may be due to the limited variability that exists in racial composition once urbanicity is controlled for.